-- Do not carry large amounts of money (i.e. £50.00 notes) in your purse or wallet.
+- Do not carry large amounts of money in your purse or wallet.
 Carrying a debit or credit card is a much safer option. - You should never lend large amounts of money to people or other students as you may not receive the money back.